composify-js/composify/packages/docs/pages/docs/tutorial/prerequisites.md

 # Prerequistes

-In this guide, we'll integrate Composify into your stack.
-Before Composify can render anything, it needs endpoints to save and load page documents.
-The quickest way to mock those is with [json-server](https://github.com/typicode/json-server).
+In these tutorials, we'll be integrating Composify into your stack.
+Before we start, Composify needs a place to save and load page content.
+The quickest way to set up a mock API for this is with [json-server](https://github.com/typicode/json-server).

 ## Seed some data

-**json-server** infers its schema from an initial JSON file.
-Create a `database.json` (name can be anything) with a documents collection:
+**json-server** creates a REST API from a single JSON file.
+Let's create a `database.json` file to get started.
+You can name it anything you like.

 ```json [database.json]
 {